InterDigitalInc/SADL/README.md

 - several macros will control the debug level and information level.
 The macros can be find in sadl/optiosn.h
 - the simd options pass to the compiler will control the level of SIMD activated in the code (the level is not, in the library, control dynamically)

-An example is given in the sample directory CMakeLists.txt:
+Several examples are given in the sample directory CMakeLists.txt:
-- release version just contains the "fast" version without any check or instrumentation for complexity assessment
+- count_mac: just assess the model complexity
-- debug version contains a more debug information to check the model validity, which layers are not SIMD optimized, the number of operations, the number of overflow in case of interger NN
+- debug_model: print information on potential issues in the model (wrong values, no SIMD layers etc.)
+- sample: inference of the model with 3 levels of optimization (generic, simd256, simd512)

-Example of build:
+Example of program:
 ```c++
 #include <sadl/model.h>